Algeciras campaign: Interlude

 Linois also began a programme of refloating and making extensive repairs to his ships, including the captured Hannibal, which he renamed Annibal.
 Jury masts were set up on the battered hulk, although such extensive repairs were required that when Linois sailed a week later the ship was still only just seaworthy, and was sent back to Algeciras.
-In Cadiz, despite Spanish hesitation, the messages from Linois coupled with strong representations from le Pelley prompted Mazzaredo to order a squadron to sea on the morning of 9 July, commanded by Vice-admiral Juan Joaquín Moreno de Mondragón and including two 112-gun ships of the line, Real Carlos and San Hermenegildo.
+In Cádiz, despite Spanish hesitation, the messages from Linois coupled with strong representations from le Pelley prompted Mazzaredo to order a squadron to sea on the morning of 9 July, commanded by Vice-admiral Juan Joaquín Moreno de Mondragón and including two 112-gun ships of the line, Real Carlos and San Hermenegildo.
 The remainder of the squadron consisted of a 96-gun Spanish ship, an 80-gun Spanish ship, a 74-gun Spanish ship as well as the 74-gun ship Saint Antoine, which a few days earlier had been the Spanish San Antonio.
-The first of the purchased ships of the line to be commissioned into the French Navy, Saint Antoine's crew was drawn from the men brought to Cadiz on the frigates Libre and Indienne, supplemented by a number of Spanish sailors and commanded by Commodore Le Ray.
+The first of the purchased ships of the line to be commissioned into the French Navy, Saint Antoine's crew was drawn from the men brought to Cádiz on the frigates Libre and Indienne, supplemented by a number of Spanish sailors and commanded by Commodore Le Ray.
 Accompanying the squadron were the frigates Libre, the Spanish Sabina and the French lugger Vautour.